EricZinda/docsproto/devhowto/devhowtoConceptualFailures.md

 We can figure out what the variable `x` has been restricted to "so far" by taking advantage of some things we know:

 1. We know how the tree is executed (depth-first)
-2. We know what the predications in the tree are
+2. We know the predications in the tree
 3. We know which predication reported the error

-4. Thus: We know *where* the failed predication is in the execution order
+Thus: We know *where* the failed predication is in the execution order

 So, in the scope-resolved tree for "a dog is large":